wjoseph7/TinyTitansPublic/README.md

 appreciation we use the last available price over two weeks to approximate.
 If we cannot find this price 0 is used.
 As you can see even with this generous generous approximation results are significantly below AAII's implementation.

+Although, it is important to note we see the same characteristic behavior and shape, such as the significant draw down at month 80.
+Likewise we are able to outperform the S&P 500 and Russell 2000 benchmarks with respect to the end long term appreciation.
+However, one should also note that we only outperform the S&P 500 slightly at the end and underperform for significant periods of time.

+For this experiment 58 nans (missing price appreciation for a particular stock) were encountered in total so about one out of every two months had a price we couldn't compute the exact appreciation of.

+So it is unclear if the performance of TT would continue to be superior to the S&P if we were able to extend the test for a few decades.

 Note that VOO and VTWO are vanguard operated ETFs which approximate the S&P 500 and the Russell 2000 repectively.